AsparuhT/Weather-App/README.md

 # Testing

-This project utilizes [Jest](https://jestjs.io/) as the testing framework and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) for writing unit and integration tests, primarily focusing on the way components render and function.
+This project utilizes [Jest](https://jestjs.io/) as the testing framework and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) for writing unit and integration tests.

 To run the tests, use the following command:
 ````
 npm run test
 ````
 It has 3 test suites, incorporating a series of tests primarily focusing on the rendering ability of components.
-Mock data is passed to the components with the aim is to validate whether the components are rendering correctly and the expected output is being displayed.
+Mock data is passed to the components and the aim is to validate whether the components are rendering correctly and the expected output is being displayed.

 ````
  PASS  src/App.test.js